About BalletPrep

 Yet most adult beginners and late-entry dancers are placed into classes that skip the very foundations professional training is built on.

 Children spend years developing alignment, turnout, foot articulation, coordination, and postural strength before ever attempting a true barre.
-Adults, meanwhile, are expected to begin with pliés, tendus, and even pirouettes — movements that assume years of preparation they never received.
+Adults, meanwhile, are expected to begin with pliés, tendus, and even pirouettes: movements that assume years of preparation they never received.

+The result?
+Mimicry instead of mastery.
+Effort without progress.
+Passion with a dead-end.
 This is the gap the BalletPrep Method was designed to close.

 The Teacher Gap